oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

 - **connectionsView** - a Backbone view represents [a calendar items list](../public/js/calendar/connection/view.js)
 - **closeContextMenu** - a function that closes context menu

-In js module developer can use default method **execute**.
+In JavaScript module developer can use default method **execute**.
 This method will call when user click on your item menu, for
  example:
 ``` js
 ...